wafer-bw/udx-discord-bot/README.md

         * Finish Guild Model
     * `exporter`
         * Recreate as package
-* Vercel
-    * Figure out how to manage env vars
-    * Figure out how to manage dev/staging subdomain/branch/deployment
-* Log Drain
-    * Parse output from stdout and stderr out of log blob
 * Bot / Application
     * Give bot an image
 * Extract `disgoslash` into a separate repo